-Statement: Honor Vicha Ratanapakdee Requires Real Action
+Statement: Honoring Vicha Ratanapakdee Requires Real Action

 This statement can be attributed to Stop AAPI Hate.